 So much so, in fact, that most Americans thought Trump encouraged white supremacist groups long before Tuesday’s debate.
-As I noted here back in August 2019, when a mass shooting in El Paso prompted comparisons between the shooter’s racist motives of preventing a “Hispanic invasion” and Trump’s anti-immigrant rhetoric, such concerns about Trump’s rhetoric were widespread even before he became president.
-In a December 2016 poll by the Pew Research Center, for instance, 54 percent said that Trump has done “too little” to distance himself from “white nationalist groups, who believe that whites should be favored in the U.S. over people of other races and ethnicities.”
+As I noted here back in August 2019, when a mass shooting in El Paso prompted comparisons between the shooter’s racist motives of preventing a “Hispanic invasion” and Trump’s anti-immigrant rhetoric, such concerns about Trump’s language were widespread even before he became president.
+In a December 2016 poll by the Pew Research Center, for instance, 54 percent said Trump has done “too little” to distance himself from “white nationalist groups, who believe that whites should be favored in the U.S. over people of other races and ethnicities.”

 It is impossible to say how much Trump’s rhetoric is to blame for the rise in white nationalist terrorism and hate crimes during his presidency.
-But it’s clear from the data above that he has a lot of work to do after the El Paso massacre to convince most Americans that he is not encouraging and emboldening white supremacist hate groups at the debate as part of a broader pattern of encouragement — a pattern that emerged long before he told the Proud Boys to “stand back and stand by.”
+But it’s clear from the data that the American public views Trump’s refusal to condemn white supremacist hate groups at the debate as part of a broader pattern of encouragement — a pattern that emerged long before he told the Proud Boys to “stand back and stand by.”